stacycv/gen-ai-bootcamp2025/WeekFinal/project/README.md

 # language-learning-assistant
 This is for the generative AI bootcamp

-**Difficulty:** Level 200 *(Due to RAG implementation and multiple AWS services integration)*
+**Difficulty:** Level 200 *(Due to RAG implementation and language processing)*

 **Business Goal:**
 A progressive learning tool that demonstrates how RAG and agents can enhance language learning by grounding responses in real Japanese lesson content.
-The system shows the evolution from basic LLM responses to a fully contextual learning assistant, helping students understand both the technical implementation and practical benefits of RAG.
+The system shows the evolution from basic responses to a fully contextual learning assistant, helping students understand both the technical implementation and practical benefits of RAG.

 **Technical Uncertainty:**
 1. How effectively can we process and structure bilingual (Japanese/English) content for RAG?
 2. What's the optimal way to chunk and embed Japanese language content?
-3. How can we effectively demonstrate the progression from base LLM to RAG to students?
+3. How can we effectively demonstrate the progression from base system to RAG to students?
 4. Can we maintain context accuracy when retrieving Japanese language examples?
 5. How do we balance between giving direct answers and providing learning guidance?
 6. What's the most effective way to structure multiple-choice questions from retrieved content?

-**Technical Restrictions:**
+**Technical Requirements:**
-* Must use Amazon Bedrock for:
+* Must use open-source tools and libraries:
-   * API (converse, guardrails, embeddings, agents) (https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
+   * Sentence Transformers for embeddings (https://www.sbert.net/)
-     * Aamzon Nova Micro for text generation (https://aws.amazon.com/ai/generative-ai/nova)
+   * ChromaDB for vector storage
-   * Titan for embeddings
+   * NLTK for text processing
 * Must implement in Streamlit, pandas (data visualization)
 * Must use SQLite for vector storage
-* Must handle YouTube transcripts as knowledge source (YouTubeTranscriptApi: https://pypi.org/project/youtube-transcript-api/)
+* Must handle YouTube transcripts as knowledge source (YouTubeTranscriptApi)
 * Must demonstrate clear progression through stages:
-   * Base LLM
+   * Base system
    * Raw transcript
    * Structured data
    * RAG implementation